flatironinstitute/nifty-ls/README.md

 with default settings for many regions of parameter space.

 ## Background
-The [Press & Rybicki (1989) method](https://ui.adsabs.harvard.edu/abs/1989ApJ...338..277P/abstract) for Lomb-Scargle poses the computation as four weighted trigonometric sums that are solved with a pair of FFTs by extirpolation to an equi-spaced grid.
+The [Press & Rybicki (1989) method](https://ui.adsabs.harvard.edu/abs/1989ApJ...338..277P/abstract) for Lomb-Scargle poses the computation as four weighted trigonometric sums that are solved with a pair of FFTs by "extirpolation" to an equi-spaced grid.
 Specifically, the sums are of the form:

 ```math
 \begin{align}